alien4cloud/alien4cloud.github.io/documentation/1.1.0/getting_started/getting_started.markdown

 The second guide will explain how to take in charge Alien in details and configure it for your uses.

+{%warning%}
+<h5>Important: security issue </h5>
+Alien used a version of ElasticSearch concern by a security issue.
+To prevent an attack, make sure to secure the port of ES (9200 as default).
+{%endwarning%}

 {%inittab %}
 {% tabcontent The 30 min Start Guide %}